isabella232/journeys.en/help/using/alpha/alpha-segment-trigger.md

     >
     >Individuals belonging to a segment that doesn't have the selected identity (namespace) among their different identities cannot enter the journey.

 1. Click **[!UICONTROL Ok]** to confirm.

-You can then leverage available activities to build your journey and publish it.
+You can then leverage available activities to build your journey and test it (see [Testing the journey](../building-journeys/testing-the-journey.md)).

+    Note that, when activating the test mode for journeys starting with a Segment Trigger activity, 100 test profiles will be randomly selected among the segment's profiles.
+Moreover, the flow of individuals following the journey will not be displayed.

+1. Once the journey is configured and tested, you can publish it (see [Publishing the journey](../building-journeys/publishing-the-journey.md)).
 Individuals belonging to the segment will enter the journey on the date/time specified in the Segment Trigger activity scheduler.

+    >[!IMPORTANT]
+    >
+    >Keep in mind that Experience Platform segments are calculated either once a day (**batch** segments) or in real-time (**streamed** segments).
+    >
-Keep in mind that Experience Platform segments are calculated either once a day (**batch** segments) or in real-time (**streamed** segments).
-If the selected segment is streamed, the individuals belonging to this segment will be potentially enter the journey in real-time.
+    >If the selected segment is streamed, the individuals belonging to this segment will be potentially enter the journey in real-time.
 If the segment is batch, people newly qualified for this segment will potentially enter the journey when the segment calculation is executed on the Experience Platform.